HIFU Deep Wrinkle Treatment in Singapore: What to Expect

 Choose oil-free, non-comedogenic moisturizers and sunscreens.
 Look for products labeled “won’t clog pores” or containing ingredients like hyaluronic acid or glycerin that hydrate without adding oil.
 Apply moisturizer while skin remains slightly damp to enhance absorption.

-For those using topical steroids, apply the thinnest layer possible and only to affected areas.
+For those using topical steroids, apply the thinnest possible layer and only to the affected areas.
 Consider using lower-potency formulations on acne-prone regions when medically appropriate.
 Wash hands thoroughly after application to prevent spreading steroids to other skin areas.

 Change pillowcases every 2-3 days and avoid wearing tight clothing over affected areas to reduce friction and bacterial transfer.